ibm-cloud-docs/vmwaresolutions/services/spp_considerations.md

 ## Technical specifications for IBM Spectrum Protect Plus
 {: #spp_considerations-specs}

-For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 The following components are ordered and included in the IBM Spectrum Protect Plus service: